pahasara2003/pahasara2003/README.md

 ## About Me 🙋‍♂️

-- **Interests**: ⚛️ Physics, 🧮 Mathematics, 🖌️ 3D Modeling, 🌌 Astronomy, and 🌐 Web Development
+- **Interests**: ⚛️ Physics, 🧮 Mathematics, 🖌️ 3D Modeling, 🌌 Astronomy, 🌐 Web Development, and 🤖 Arduino & Microcontrollers
 - **Projects**: I work on projects related to:
   - 🔍 Physics simulations
   - 🧠 Mathematical problem-solving
   - 🎨 3D modeling tools
   - 🌟 Web development using modern frameworks
+  - 🔧 Arduino and microcontroller-based systems

 ## What I Do 💡